tonsky/tonsky.github.io/_posts/2018-09-17-disenchantment.md

 Linux kills random processes _by design_.
 And yet it’s the most popular server-side OS.

 Every device I own fails regularly one way or another.
 My Dell monitor needs a hard reboot from time to time because there’s software in it.
 Airdrop?
 You’re lucky if it’ll detect your device, otherwise, what do I do?
 Bluetooth?
-Spec is so complex that devices [won’t talk to each other](https://thewirecutter.com/blog/understanding-bluetooth-pairing-problems/) and [periodic resets are the best way to go](http://time.com/4358533/bluetooth-fix-how/).
+The spec is so complex that devices [won’t talk to each other](https://thewirecutter.com/blog/understanding-bluetooth-pairing-problems/) and [periodic resets are the best way to go](http://time.com/4358533/bluetooth-fix-how/).

 <figure><img src="plz_connect.jpg" height="450"></figure>

-And I’m not even touching [Internet of Things](https://twitter.com/internetofshit).
+And I’m not even touching the [Internet of Things](https://twitter.com/internetofshit).
 It’s so far beyond the laughing point I’m not even sure what to add.

 I want to take pride in my work.
 I want to deliver working, stable things.
 To do that, we need to understand what we are building, in and out, and that’s impossible to do in bloated, over-engineered systems.